-As is our custom we will be two special services at Kilfinan over the Christmas period.
-The first of these is the Christingle service on Sunday 18 December at 3.00 pm.
-This is specially suitable for children.
-The other service is on Christmas Day at 11.00 am.
-We trust that both services will be as well attended as we have come to expect.
+As is our custom be two special servicest ook place at Kilfinan over the Christmas period.
+The first of these was the Christingle service on the Sunday before Christmas at 3.00 pm.
+This was specially suitable for children.
+The other service was on Christmas Day at 11.00 am.
+Both services were very well attended.

 The Service of Remembrance in the Church and the laying of a wreath at the War Memorial will take place on Sunday 13th November.

 The Charity Shop in Tighnabruaich had been leased by a an organisation called the Friends of West Cowal.
 It has been such a success that the Churches have purchased the premises outright.

 All proceeds from the shop will be used for the benefit of the four churches of the Charge.
 In the first full year a total of £10,000 was distributed to the three congregations.

 The Annual Service of remembrance will be held at 12.15 PM on Sunday 13 November.